FaisalRana/ReactJs.TheBubbleRoom/README.md

 * _Run the application in development mode with `$ npm run start`_
 * _Open [http://localhost:3000](http://localhost:3000) to view it in the browser_

-## Takeaways

-* This project shows how React can be used to design a front end of a web applicaton.
-* React allows for reusable components so that code can be more concise.
-* The project demonstrates functional programming and utilizes an approach that avoids mutating the state.

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)